 What we did

-- Thomson Ecology has been involved since the start of the project, gaining a full understanding of the existing biodiversity of the site and helping to design the masterplan.
+- We were involved since the start of the project, gaining a full understanding of the existing biodiversity of the site and helping to design the masterplan.

 - We undertook an arboricultural survey to BS5837:2005 over an area of 320ha and including survey of over 2000 trees, 130 groups of trees and 130 wooded areas.